-Leaking fuel can result in fire or explosion.

-Check for fuel leakage regularly.
+Leaking fuel can result in fire or explosion. ● Check for fuel leakage regularly.

-• If any fuel leakage is found, the fuel system must be repaired by a qualified mechanic.
+If any fuel leakage is found, the fuel system must be repaired by a qualified mechanic.
 Improper repairs can make the outboard unsafe to operate.

-EMU36450 Check for fuel leaks

-• Check under top cowling and in the boat for fuel leaks or gasoline fumes.
+Check for fuel leaks

-- Check fuel line connections to be sure they are tight. - Check fuel lines for cracks, swelling, or other damage.
+- Check for fuel leaks or gasoline fumes in the boat. - Check for fuel leakage from the fuel system. - Check the fuel tank and fuel lines for cracks, swellings, or other damages.